 The Minnesota School District Liquid Asset Fund (MSDLAF) is a trust organized and existing under the laws of the State of Minnesota and the Minnesota Joint Powers Act, as amended.
 The trust was established for the purpose of allowing Minnesota school districts to pool their investment funds to obtain a competitive investment yield, while maintaining liquidity and preserving capital.
 The credit rating for the MSDLAF is AAAm.
-The weighted average days to maturity are 46 days.
+The weighted average days to maturity are less than six months.
 The Cooperative's investment in the MSDLAF is equal to the value of pool shares.
-The MSDLAF had a carrying amount of \$1,628,152 at year end.
+The MSDLAF had a carrying amount of \$1,822,272 at year end.